 I have first-hand experience of going through airport metal detectors with metal implants.
 I have lots of metal parts, including a Titanium plate, screws and wire, in my right arm due to surgery after a serious injury to my elbow when I was in the police force.

-I have flown many times since then and have never set off any metal detector alarms in any of the numerous countries of the world I have visited since then – so far anyway.
+I have flown many times since then and have never set off any metal detector alarms in any of the numerous countries I have visited since then – so far, anyway.

 Does surgical steel set off metal detectors?

 Surgical steel (stainless steel) can potentially set off metal detector alarms.
-However, although it contains iron, it is an inert metal with poor electrical/magnetic conductivity (which is why it is used surgically) the probability of that happening is low.
+However, although it contains iron, it is an inert metal with poor electrical/magnetic conductivity (which is why it is used surgically), so the probability of that happening is low.

 Will surgical screws set off metal detectors?